 From NASA’s infancy onward, Roman strongly advocated astronomer Lyman Spitzer’s concept for placing a large observatory in space, an idea that eventually became the Hubble Space Telescope.

 She was most proud of her work on the International Ultraviolet Explorer.
-It was the first space observatory to be operated in real time by astronomers using ground stations at Goddard Space Center.
+It was the first space observatory to be operated in real-time by astronomers using ground stations at Goddard Space Center.

 In 1985, the IAU named an asteroid discovered at the Goethe Link Observatory, after Nancy Roman.

-Will be continued in next part.
+Will be continued in the next part.